-Whenever people ask me how I decided to become a facial plastic surgeon I always think, “Do they want the short or long answer?”
+Whenever people ask me how I decided to become a facial plastic surgeon in San Francisco I always think, “Do they want the short or long answer?”

 But medicine has always felt just right.
 And within medicine, being a surgeon felt even better.